nllz/IRTF-HRPC/draft-research.md

 Scalable
 : The ability to handle increased or decreased workloads predictably within defined expectations.
 There should be a clear definition of its scope and applicability.
 The limits of a systems scalability should be defined.

-Stateless / stateful
-: In computing, a stateless protocol is a communications protocol that treats each request as an independent transaction that is unrelated to any previous request so that the communication consists of independent pairs of request and response.
-A stateless protocol does not require the server to retain session information or status about each communications partner for the duration of multiple requests.
-In contrast, a protocol which requires keeping of the internal state on the server is known as a stateful protocol. {{WP-Stateless}}

 Strong encryption / cryptography
 : Used to describe a cryptographic algorithm that would require a large amount of computational power to defeat it. {{RFC4949}}